 Line 2b.
 Taxes on failure to distribute income.
-If you answer "No" to question 2b, attach a statement explaining:
+If you answer "No" to the question on line 2b, attach a statement explaining:

-All the facts regarding the incorrect valuation of assets, and
+• All the facts regarding the incorrect valuation of assets, and

-The actions taken (or planned) to comply with section 4942(a)(2)(B), (C), and (D) and the related regulations.
+• The actions taken (or planned) to comply with section 4942(a)(2)(B), (C), and (D) and the related regulations.